UniversalDependencies/docs/workgroups/comparatives.md

 * Superlative [en]: _This is the biggest car of all._
 * Superlative [cs]: _Tohle je největší auto ze všech._ “This is the biggest car of all.”
 * Decreasing superlative [cs]: _Letošní model je nejméně propracovaný za posledních pět let._ “This year's model is the least elaborated of the previous five years.”

+## Coding Strategies across Languages

+### Morphological Gradation of Adjectives and Adverbs

+Adjectives in some languages have an inflectional category that expresses degree of comparison.
+Special forms are used when the adjective appears in an inequality scalar comparison: A form called _comparative_ is used when the modified noun has a greater degree of the quality denoted by the adjective than the standard of comparison.
+A form called _superlative_ is used when the modified noun has a greater degree of the quality denoted by the adjective than all entities in a certain set.
+In UD, morphological comparatives and superlatives are tagged using the [Degree]() feature: `Degree=Cmp` and `Degree=Sup`, respectively.
+If a language has morphological comparative and/or superlative, then the base forms of ajdectives should be tagged as the _positive_ degree (`Degree=Pos`).
+Note that the positive degree should not be confused with the positive [Polarity]().
+Even negative adjectives can be compared, therefore they can also have the positive (basic) degree.